 The impact of PULSE is evident from the data we collect from our volunteers, our non-profit partners, and the volunteers’ managers and colleagues at the end of a PULSE assignment.
 For example:

-- 83% of non-profit partners agree that as a result of the PULSE volunteer, their organisation is doing something differently even six months after the PULSE assignment.
+- 93% of non-profit partners agree that their organisation is doing something differently due to their PULSE volunteer.